g-leech/argmin-gravitas/_posts/2017-01-07-estimating-controversy-technical.markdown

 <!-- 	WORDS	-->
 <a href="javascript:void(0);" data-toggle="tooltip" title="{{murderTip}}">Around 90</a> [health workers][Poliohno] were murdered while delivering polio vaccines to children in 2014.
 Violent campaigns have recently also been waged against [schools][Schoolsout], [ancient ruins][Ruined], and [mid-level STEM professors][Unabomb].
 We can conclude that _everything is controversial to someone_.
 We can do better than this vague shrug if we form a metric for political controversy.

 My research question is _How can we estimate political controversy?
-How can we relate this to tractability?_ Intuitively, controversy - or, rather, the associated social or political resistance to interventions, '[obstructionism][Obs]' - is a negative term in any equation for tractability.
+How can we relate this to tractability?_ Intuitively, controversy - or, rather, the associated [social or political resistance to interventions][Obs]' - is a negative term in any equation for tractability.
 Obstructionism is a dominating factor for any intervention requiring state resources, approval, or enforcement.

 Naı̈vely, the relation would involve at least the following terms:<br><br>